-Our team of TNA Educators is now in post, and each is responsible for leading workforce development.
+Our team of TNA Educators are now in post, and responsible for supporting the workforce in relation to education and development across the North West.
 A survey has been developed entitled ‘Genomics in Cancer Care’ and is being distributed amongst workforce groups.
 A link to this can be found here https://bit.ly/3Dh9Bfk

 Findings from the survey will be built upon and explored through one-on-one interviews with workforce representatives in instances where respondents opt-in for further engagement.

-Outcomes from the TNA will assist in identifying any gaps in current genomics education and training amongst the workforce, and inform recommendations in relation to the development of new educational materials, which in turn would equip the workforce with the appropriate knowledge and skills to mainstream genomics within cancer care.
+Outcomes from the TNA will assist in identifying any gaps in current genomics education and training amongst the workforce, and inform recommendations about the development of new educational materials, which in turn would equip the workforce with the appropriate knowledge and skills to mainstream genomics within cancer care.

 Genomic Cardiovascular Risk Factor Nurses: This project involves significant information gathering, to inform the project including a population health approach, and active community engagement via the new landscape of integrated care systems (ICSs).
 Including an understanding of health inequalities across our region, for improved diagnosis and management of inherited cardiovascular conditions.